abhiTronix/vidgear/docs/gears/streamgear/params.md

 !!! tip "Kindly check [H.264 docs ➶](https://trac.ffmpeg.org/wiki/Encode/H.264) and other [FFmpeg Docs ➶](https://ffmpeg.org/documentation.html) for more information on these parameters"

-!!! error "All ffmpeg parameters are case-sensitive.
+!!! failure "All ffmpeg parameters are case-sensitive.
 Remember to double check every parameter if any error occurs."

 !!! note "In addition to these parameters, almost any FFmpeg parameter _(supported by installed FFmpeg)_ is also supported.
 But make sure to read [**FFmpeg Docs**](https://ffmpeg.org/documentation.html) carefully first."